All Episodes

 Are you telling me you're talking about a way to have a near-death experience?

-Without the near-death part.
+without the near-death part.

-But you can do this And this is what the lamas in India and Tibet would do, and the Tibetan Book of the Dead talks about.
+And this is what the lamas in India and Tibet would do when the Tibetan Book of the Dead talked about.

-What this is, really, is a way of...
-Think of it as the ultimate of spiritual growth, like Buddha's enlightenment under the Bodhi Tree.
+What this is, really, is a way of, think of it as the ultimate of spiritual growth, like Buddha's enlightenment under the Bodhi tree.

-being protected But if you merge with it, then you can do a very important thing, and that is literally perfect the soul and eliminate the need to reincarnate.
+But if you merge with it, then you can do a very important thing, and that is literally perfect the soul and eliminate the need to reincarnate.

 Okay, slow down.